-You can use Form 140A to file for 2018 if all of the following apply to you:
+You can use Form 140A to file for 2019 if all of the following apply to you:

-- You (and your spouse if married filing a joint return) are both full year residents of Arizona.

-- Your Arizona taxable income is less than \$50,000, regardless of your filing status.

-- You are a calendar year filer.

-- You are not making any adjustments to income.

-- You do not itemize deductions.
+- You (and your spouse if married filing a joint return) are both full year residents of Arizona. - Your Arizona taxable income is less than \$50,000, regardless of your filing status. - You are a calendar year filer. - You are not making any adjustments to income. - You do not itemize deductions.

 - The only tax credits you will claim are:

-- the Family Income Tax credit
+- the Family Income Tax credit;

+- the Dependent Tax credit;

-- the Property Tax credit
+- the Property Tax credit; or

-- the credit for Increased Excise Taxes
+- the credit for Increased Excise Taxes.

-You are not claiming estimated tax payments.
+- You are not claiming estimated tax payments.

-NOTE: Do not use Form 140A if you are an active duty military member.
-You may subtract all of your active duty military pay included in your federal adjusted gross income, but you cannot do this on Form 140A.
-To take this subtraction, you must file your 2018 return using Arizona Form 140.
+NOTE: You may subtract all of your active duty military pay included in your federal adjusted gross income, but you cannot do this on Form 140A.
+To take this subtraction, you must file your 2019 return using Arizona Form 140.
 For more information, see Form 140 instructions.